martin-g/avro-website/content/en/docs/Getting started (Java)/_index.md

 title: "Getting Started (Java)"
 linkTitle: "Getting Started (Java)"
 weight: 2
-description: >
-  What does your user need to know to try your project?
 ---

 This is a short guide for getting started with Apache Avro™ using Java.
 This guide only covers using Avro for data serialization; see Patrick Hunt's [Avro RPC Quick Start](https://github.com/phunt/avro-rpc-quickstart) for a good introduction to using Avro for RPC.